pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 * Ensure that software design meets the need of the actual code;
 * Leave behind a suite of tests to help preserve the integrity of the code.

+Despite the improvements associated with TDD, there are

+There are four primary notions that imperative for practice TDD: (i) testing before code, (ii) automation, (iii) refactoring, and (iv) baby-steps.
+From those, the most controversy is arguably associated with testing

 However, despite these  suas promessas para sua disciplina requer dois passos cruciais.
 1) automation 2) baby-steps

 1. Design and add an automated test.